 3. To encourage all amateur radio enthusiasts to participate in commemorating service airfields and bases, the personnel who serve, or those that served and the many who gave of their lives in that service.

 REGULATIONS AND RULES OF AOTA.

-1. An ongoing event with an operator certification award based upon contacting AOTA activations, including the nominated RAFARS AOTA weekend in early April and possibly late autumn.
+1. An ongoing event with an operator certification award based upon contacting AOTA activations, including the nominated RAFARS AOTA period in early April and possibly late autumn.

 3. Single operator based for awards but who may be supported by a club or society’s portable operation.
 Only ATC Squadrons and other youth groups, may enter as a multi operator group award.

 4. To utilise frequencies in the proximity of the RAFARS net frequencies as published in QRV.
 Primarily 1.855 mhz & 1.993 mhz, 3.515 mhz & 3.710 mhz, 7.015 mhz & 7.110 mhz plus the 20mtr and 21mtr band frequencies as conditions improve.
 For VHF & UHF use the standard ‘Calling Channels’ to establish contacts and then moving to an unoccupied channel to exchange information.